 Over her career, which has included recording “Heaven’s Just a Sin Away,” Kelly sang “Little Honey in the 1991 movie Thelma and Louise.

-The concert will be held under the stars.
-(Check out our previous Lucky Penny Ranch profile.)
+Check out our previous Lucky Penny Ranch profile.

 Need a little inspiration?
 Check out this Willis recording.

 And maybe one of the saddest songs — a duet with husband Bruce, who wrote the song, while Tim McGraw made it a huge hit.